beef-erikson/pyroguelike/README.md

 While it's bare-bones at the moment, the skeleton is slowly being built.
 Expect daily updates.

 ## Installation
 1. Most IDE's will do this automatically, but make certain you have the packages listed in requirements.txt installed.
+This can be done by running `pip install -r requirements.txt`.
 2. Run main.py to execute the game.